What is special about the Steinway sound?

 Experience the Steinway sound yourself

-The best way to wrap your musical soul around this famous Steinway sound is to experience it for yourself at an Authorized Steinway Dealer’s showroom, like one of M. Steinert’s two showrooms in Boston and Newton.
+The best way to wrap your musical soul around this famous Steinway sound is to experience it for yourself at an Authorized Steinway Dealer’s showroom, like M. Steinert's showroom in Newton.

 “The rich variety of sound and the amount of subtleties that Steinway permits is unmatched by any other instrument I’ve ever played,” notes Sonya.
 “The level of refinement its sound allows a pianist to achieve makes us strive to perfect and refine our technique.”